slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

 - I have linked any
     - equivalent PRs that are on another branch.
     - related PRs eg. fixes/additions to an unreleased feature PR.
-- I have provided a release note above or checked 'No Release Note'.
+- I have provided a release note if required
 - I have added detector labels.
 Some automation in adding labels from code change and PR description.

 Infrastructure PRs:
 - I have linked any equivalent PRs that are in another branch.

 </details>